 - Baking Pans: I love aluminum baking sheets from Nordic Ware— they are durable, helps distribute heat more evenly than other pans I’ve used.
 I have tried other brands of aluminum baking sheets and keep coming back to these.
 A baking sheet does make a difference in baking– each one conducts heat differently, so if you are getting a weird bake, take thing into consideration in your troubleshooting.
 Of course, how heat flows around your oven also plays a huge part in evenly baked product.

-- Silicon Mats vs. Parchment: I personally prefer silicon mats.
+- Silicone Mats vs. Parchment: I personally prefer silicon mats.
 They are easy to clean, totally non-stick, and I find that I prefer the aesthetics of items baked on silicon rather than parchment.
 Goods dry out a TAD faster on parchment (makes sense right?
 Thinner = conducts heat faster so you’ll need to adjust).
 It doesn’t matter to me which you use as long as you like it and know how to adjust for it.

 - Oven Thermometer: A must have in my opinion.
 Most oven are off by 25-50 degrees F and this has huge implications on your bakes.
 Get a cheapo but effective one HERE.
 This is exactly what I use.